lxmliu2002/lxmliu2002.github.io/_pages/about.md

 # 🔥 News

+*2025.11*: &nbsp;🎉🎉 Our project *"Multimodal Large Model-Driven Transparent Diagnosis Pod for Precision Gastrointestinal Disease Screening"* won the **National Excellence Award** at the [2025 National Disruptive Technology Innovation Competition](https://mp.weixin.qq.com/s/pfe9h6hLV06EUMqHCWDPew), ranking among the top entries out of over 2,200 submissions nationwide!

+*2025.10*: &nbsp;🎉🎉 Our project "‘Youan: Multi-Agent AI Chain for End-to-End Disaster Response" was crowned Raft Master (Top Prize) in the AI Track of the 2025 China Youth Sci-Tech Innovation “Jiebang Guashuai” Challenge under SH-23: "Multimodal-based Catastrophe Early Warning and Loss Mitigation."

 *2025.09*: &nbsp;👋 I am leaving [Ant Group](https://www.antgroup.com/)'s [Cryptology Lab](https://antcplab.github.io/) after a great internship.

-*2025.08*: 🎉🎉 My research has been officially registered with the China Copyright Protection Center, and the technology has been successfully deployed by a cybersecurity unit, achieving tangible results in real-world applications.
+*2025.08*: &nbsp;🎉🎉 My research has been officially registered with the China Copyright Protection Center, and the technology has been successfully deployed by a cybersecurity unit, achieving tangible results in real-world applications.
 Many thanks to all collaborators and mentors for their invaluable support and guidance!

 *2025.08*: &nbsp;🎉🎉 After communicating with GitHub's support team for a full month, the website has finally been restored!